tashil-haripersad/TaskForge/README.md

   short-lived, throwaway objects here rather than long-lived cursors into live container state.

-## 6. Where this leaves Tasks 4 and 5
+## 6. Object, State, and Activity Diagrams

-- **Task 4 (diagrams):** the class diagram follows directly from the headers in this directory; the participant tables above map 1:1 onto it.
+The class diagram follows directly from the headers in this directory; the participant tables above map 1:1 onto it.
 A meaningful object diagram is the tree built at the top of `main()` (`GS-01` → two containers → pallets/boxes, with the two stacked decorators around `BX-1003` shown as wrapper objects).
 The state diagram is the four `BoxState` classes and the transition methods in `BoxState.cpp`.
 Good activity-diagram candidates from this program: printing a manifest (traversal made visible, with a loop over `hasNext()`/`next()`), driving a box through its lifecycle (decisions and guards, including the rejected-transition branches), and the Scenario 2 re-consolidation workflow (fork/join between the structural change and the decoration change, both merging back before the "after" manifests are printed).

+## 7. GDB/Valgrind
-- **Task 5 (GDB/Valgrind):** because every owning class pairs its `new` calls with an explicit `delete` in its destructor (or in `setState`, for the one case where an owned object is replaced rather than only released), copying is disabled everywhere ownership exists, and every polymorphic base has a virtual destructor, a `valgrind --leak-check=full` run against `./taskforge` is expected to report zero leaks and zero invalid frees.
-Good GDB breakpoints for the investigation: `BoxState.cpp` transition functions (to step through   exactly which concrete state handles a given call and inspect `box`'s   fields), and `FullInventoryIterator`'s constructor (to inspect the  snapshot vector being built and confirm its contents before any later  structural change).
+Every owning class pairs its `new` calls with an explicit `delete` in its destructor (or in `setState`, for the one case where an owned object is replaced rather than only released), copying is disabled everywhere ownership exists, and every polymorphic base has a virtual destructor, a `valgrind --leak-check=full` run against `./taskforge` is expected to report zero leaks and zero invalid frees.
+Good GDB breakpoints for the investigation:
+`BoxState.cpp` transition functions (to step through exactly which concrete state handles a given call and inspect `box`'s fields), and `FullInventoryIterator`'s constructor (to inspect the snapshot vector being built and confirm its contents before any later structural change).